Wedding Season 2026

 Can I meet you in the garden?

-Whilst the Duchy is a public space all my gardens are private homes.
-The Duchy holds only a very small stock of my entire crop.
+The garden is on private land so is not open to the public.
 Whilst meeting you all would be lovely, this simply is not possible for me to achieve whilst growing all the flowers and creating the arrangements.
 I don’t wish to have hoards of staff and lose that connection with the garden and become a manager.
 Therefore, it is important my main role and responsibility to you, as a client, is to grow and make you amazing floral displays that you have ordered.
 However, I find being available online via video call, if you wish, a far better use of both our time.
 I require access to all my images so I can share these with you and discuss the finer details of the arrangements you have ordered.
 If you would like to have an additional video call leading up to your wedding please do email and I will endeavour to set one up for you.

 Do you do site visits?

 Again, very like coming to the garden or meeting for a coffee, site visits in Cornwall take up a lot of time which I often find hard to offer.
-My business has been going for 13 years now and I’m fortunate to have visited and worked with all the top venues in Cornwall.
+My business has been going for 15 years now and I’m fortunate to have visited and worked with all the top venues in Cornwall.
 If you have a particular concern with the site of your ceremony or reception the best thing to do is take a number of images of the relevant area and then we can arrange to speak on video call to discuss the floral options further.
+Should a site visit be essential I will discuss with you my hourly rate for attending prior to booking.

 What are your working hours?